 - Eat a salad for lunch or dinner.

 - Only eat chocolate if you’ve done 10,000 steps etc.

-It doesn’t need to be anything extreme, and you don’t want to implement millions of habits all at once or it will seem like an overload and you’ll never stick to it.
+It doesn’t need to be anything extreme.
+You don’t want to implement millions of habits all at once or it will seem like an overload.
+You’ll never stick to it.
 Just look at your current food intake and try and implement 2 or 3 habits that you can follow every day.